Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 GROSS: No, I haven't.

-GROSS: Let's close with a Sondheim melody that you used for a parody.
+GROSS: This is FRESH AIR.
+And if you're just joining us, my guest is Randy Rainbow.
+And he writes and records song parodies.
+Typically, the songs are about President Trump or sometimes Mike Pence.
+Let's close with a Sondheim melody that you used for a parody.
 This is "The Mueller Blues," and this was recorded in March 28, 2019.
 And it's to the melody of "The God-Why-Don't-You-Love-Me Blues" from Stephen Sondheim's show "Follies."
-So talk about what you're doing in this song.
+Talk about what you're doing in this song.

-RAINBOW: Well, this for me was the perfect song to kind of pinpoint the emotions that everyone was feeling that week because the Mueller report had come out, but it hadn't really.
-And people were happy, and they were not.
-And they were frustrated.
-It was just - everyone was sort of running this gamut of emotions.
+RAINBOW: Well, this, for me, was the perfect song to kind of pinpoint the emotions that everyone was feeling that week because the Mueller report had come out, but it hadn't really.
+And people were happy, and they were not, and they were frustrated.
+It was just - everyone was sort of running the - this gamut of emotions.
 And so my mind immediately went to this song, which kind of encapsulates that feeling of being all over the place.

 GROSS: Yeah.
-And you know, he's almost having, like, a little nervous breakdown...
+And, you know, it was almost having like a little nervous breakdown in "Follies..."

-RAINBOW: Oh, wow - from your mouth.
-Thank you, Terry.
+RAINBOW: Oh, well, from your mouth - thank you, Terry.
 It's been a pleasure to talk to you.

 GROSS: And to you.
 And I should say that this song starts with you being interviewed, so to speak, by Wolf Blitzer of CNN about the results of Robert Mueller's investigation into the Trump campaign coordination with the Russians.
 And then you start singing about the results of the investigation.